rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ![screenshot](img/ExtensionManager-Browse.png)

 You may ask why I installed the Gnome tool when this tool does everything the Gnome tool does and more.
 That is a good question.
 Basically I use my laptop every day and consider it a tool.
 I don't enjoy troubleshooting issues with the tool.
-Since I'm using the Gnome desktop and Gnome writes a tool to update extensions I use it for updating.
+Since I'm using the Gnome desktop, and Gnome writes a tool to update extensions I use it for updating.
 Why the official Gnome tool can't do installation is beyond me.

 ----------------------------------------------------------------